-Welcome to the 2020 One Tam Virtual Summit on Climate: Change and Resilience!
-Join us online every Thursday morning in October, 9 am-12 pm.
-We’ll explore a range of topics including climate change impacts here in Marin, what One Tam partners and others in Marin are doing, how we can scale solutions, intersections with public health, and how equity is a cross-cutting issue across these themes.
+The 2020 One Tam Virtual Summit on Climate: Change and Resilience welcomed One Tam partner staff, scientists, community members, volunteers, and students from Marin and beyond, online every Thursday morning in October, 2020.
+We explored a range of topics including climate change impacts here in Marin, what One Tam partners and others in Marin are doing, how we can scale solutions, intersections with public health, and how equity is a cross-cutting issue across these themes.
 And more.

 - October 1: Setting the Stage: Marin’s Ecological and Social Climate